Skyhawkbotics/firstdocs/source/docs/overview/pastseasons.md

 # Past Seasons

-## Decode™ presented by RTX
+## DECODE™ presented by RTX
-## Into the Deep℠ presented by RTX
+## INTO THE DEEP℠ presented by RTX
-## Centerstage℠ presented by Raytheon Technologies
+## CENTERSTAGE℠ presented by Raytheon Technologies
-## PowerPlay℠ presented by Raytheon Technologies
+## POWERPLAY℠ presented by Raytheon Technologies
 ## Freight Frenzy℠ presented by Raytheon Technologies
 ## Ultimate Goal℠ presented by Qualcomm
 ## Skystone℠ presented by Qualcomm